How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • Reduces harmful greenhouse gases

-Although there are small differences between each of these processes, they all share a common goal of being environmentally-friendly.
-Upcyling and recycling will not only save you money and save the planet; you can add some cute authentic style to your wardrobe and your home.
+Upcycling and recycling will not only save you money and help save the planet, but also add some cute, authentic style to your wardrobe and home.

 BE SURE TO WATCH THE VIDEO FOR SOME GREAT UPCYCLING IDEAS!

-It’s pretty obvious that you can take a used piece of clothing and instead of throwing it away; you can either give it away or sell it for someone else to use.
-On the flip side, instead of buying new clothing, you can purchase used clothing at a lower rate and save it from being put in the landfill.
+It’s pretty obvious that you can take a used piece of clothing and, instead of throwing it away, either give it away or sell it to someone else to use.

-Thrift stores, consignment shops and yard sales are all great places to shop for used clothing.
+Thrift stores, consignment shops, and yard sales are all great places to shop for used clothing.

 TIPS:

-• Look for stains, holes and strong smells, and avoid these items.
+• Look for stains, holes, and strong smells, and avoid these items.

 • If you need a pair of shorts, you can always cut off a pair of pants and hem them.
 (It really is quite easy to do) I have an old tutorial that shows you how.
 I will be recording a new tutorial soon, so watch out for that.